mbonneau/study-category-theory/shapeless/README.md

 be in scope we can place them in the type class’ companion object.
 Otherwise we can place them in a separate library object for the user to import manually.

+The type class pattern is a ubiquitous pattern in Scala, its function is to provide a behavior for some type.

 ## Resolving instances
 Type classes are very flexible but they require us to define instances for every type we care about.
 Fortunately, the Scala compiler has a few tricks up its sleeve to resolve instances for us given sets of user-defined rules.